alexandrecela10/User-Intelligence-DataPlatform-CI-CD/README.md

 # User-Intelligence
-Ideated, created with SQL and DBT, and deployed (version control, CI/CD) User Intelligence dataplatform, centralizing key user informations, also engineering features.
+Ideated, created with SQL and DBT, and deployed (version control, CI/CD) User Intelligence dataplatform, centralizing key user informations, also engineering new relevant features.
 What makes a user more likely to be retained?
 In this repository, you will find a full presentation that narrates the why and the how behind Worker Intelligence.
 It explains the motivation, goals, and benefits of the data platform, giving you a deeper understanding of the project.

 # User Intelligence Data Platform